mattwilson1024/mocklify/README.md

 - `add` - adds a specified number of predefined mock objects to the data set
 - `addAll` - adds all provided predefined mock objects to the data set
+- `addOne` - adds a single predefined mock objects to the data set
 - `generate` - generates a specific number of new objects using a factory function, and adds them to the data set
 - `generatePartial` - generates a specific number of new objects using a partial factory function, and adds them to the data set